DavidGregory084/il2dcg-campaigns/README.md

 # il2dcg-campaigns

-There is a utility for creating preview missions from .rds / .srd at the root of the repo:
+There is a utility for creating preview missions from .rds / .srd at the root of the repo.

 ### Requirements